 Our division also offers several special programs, including:

 - Office-Based Geriatrics Consultation with Social Work Evaluation

 - Geriatric Hospitalist Program

-Members of the Division of Geriatrics are also on the faculty of Columbia University College of Physicians and Surgeons and are members of St. Luke's-Roosevelt Hospitals’ Department of Medicine.
+Members of the Division of Geriatrics are also on the faculty of Columbia University College of Physicians and Surgeons and are members of Mount Sinai St. Luke's and Mount Sinai West hospitals’ Department of Medicine.
 Its professionals are committed to participating in leading-edge research projects and healthcare initiatives involving both institutions.

 For example, members of the division are participating in the “Management and Education for Diabetes in New York City” project, which is co-funded by the National Institutes of Health and the Centers for Disease Control and Prevention.